-It must be demonstrated that the potential for minimizing waste generation and maximising reuse/recycling has been fully taken into account in setting targets and in arriving at the capacity for new recovery facilities.
+There may be a case for some limited facilities for processing commercial waste.
+Before new recovery facilities are considered it must be demonstrated that the potential for minimizing waste generation and maximising reuse/recycling has been fully taken into account in assessing need and that Javelin Park is fully utilised with waste from Gloucestershire.